kn45/ml-flow/README.md

 # MLFlow

 A simple machine learning procedure for general supervised tasks.
 It can be used to setup a fast workspace for task like data competition.
-The example given is using popular tree ensemble method by xgboost.
-More sophisticated example like LR+MART may be added later.
+Commonly-used steps are stated and carefully arranged such as preprocessing, data split, abstracting features and predicting.

 https://github.com/kn45/mlflow